ClearPath

 Encouraging, not alarming

-Gold score color, not red.
+White score color, not red.
 Arc gauge, not a raw number.
 Serif quote on score reveal.
 Every element evaluated for emotional impact first.

 Principle 02